TimRichter/CartesianSeminar/index.md

 please contact [tim@cs.uni-potsdam.de](mailto://tim@cs.uni-potsdam.de).

 ### starting November 3rd
-* Ionescu, Jansson : Domain specific languages of mathematics (checkout the [github repository](https://github.com/DSLsofMath/DSLsofMath.git), make sure you have installed latex and lhs2TeX, and do a "make" in subdirectory "L".
+* Bernardy, Ionescu, Jansson : Domain specific languages of mathematics (checkout the [github repository](https://github.com/DSLsofMath/DSLsofMath.git), make sure you have installed latex and lhs2TeX, and do a "make" in subdirectory "L".
 This should produce "DSLsofMathBook.pdf".)